veilair/javascript-development/README.md

 > Welcome to the world of Javascript.
-An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about Javascript Development.
+An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and shiny resources about Javascript Development.

 ## Table of Contents